energysistem/manuals/42921-Earphones TWS/en/081- Hands free.md

-## Manos libres
+## Hands-free

-Podrás atender llamadas entrantes mientras usas tus "Energy Earphones 6 True Wireless".
-Para eso usa estos controles:
+You can answer incoming calls while using your "Energy Earphones 6 True Wireless".
+These are the actions available and the buttons that you have to use:

-### Contestar llamada entrante / finalizar llamada
+### Answer an incoming call/end a call

-Pulsación corta del botón multifunción (3).
+Press the *multifunction button* (3) briefly.

-### Rechazar llamada entrante
+### Reject an incoming call

-Mantén pulsado el botón multifunción (3).
+Press and hold the *multifunction button* (3).

-#### IMPORTANTE: Durante la llamada telefónica el sonido sólo está disponible en el auricular izquierdo (auricular maestro).
+#### IMPORTANT: Sound will only come out from the left earphone (main earphone) during the call.